rehierl/abstract-properties/11-properties-2/_remarks.md

 extended
 - intervalls require an underlying order
 - induced subtrees can be described as intervalls
-- i.e. intervalls over partial orders
+- here, intervalls over partial rather than total orders
 - the scope of a property can still be described as an interval over the underlying node order